UK watchdog says up to courts to decide on rate swaps spats

 The Financial Conduct Authority (FCA) set up a scheme that relies on banks using accounting firm KPMG to provide independent assessors to decide who was eligible for compensation for 30,000 products sold by nine banks.

-FCA Chief Executive Martin Wheatley said that over the past two years 14,000 customers had received cash redress totaling nearly 2 billion pounds ($3.1 billion) from a scheme that has worked as expected.
+FCA Chief Executive Martin Wheatley said that over the past two years 14,000 customers had received cash redress totalling nearly 2 billion pounds ($3.1 billion) from a scheme that has worked as expected.

 The watchdog faced hostile questioning from members of the public attending its annual meeting on Wednesday.